eviccari/axios-easyfier/README.md

 makeRequest();
 ```

-To send more than 1 header param, just call withHeaders again with new key -> value object:
+To send more than 1 header param, just call withHeaders with new key -> value object:

 ```javascript
 const response = await easyfier